Shailendra1703/Miro/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: 🐛 Bug
 about: Create a report to help us improve
-title: ''
+title: ""
-labels: ''
+labels: ""
-assignees: ''
+assignees: ""
 ---

 **What**